fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Passed
 ```

-This example sets a confidential label to the file C:\Temp\Test.docx.
+This command sets a confidential label to the file C:\Temp\Test.docx.
 Even though this file was labeled as Secret, and the policy requires a justification when downgrading a label, the labelling succeeds, as a justification message was provided.

 ### Example 4 Remove labels from a file.
 ```